-- Career counseling: Counselors work with students on career possibilities, particularly as they relate to the chosen field of study.
+- Career counseling: Staff work with students on career possibilities, particularly as they relate to the chosen field of study.

-- College information: Counselors schedule visits by college representatives at the Educational Center to expose students to as many post-secondary opportunities as possible.
+- College information: Counselors schedule visits by college representatives at the Technical School to expose students to as many post-secondary opportunities as possible

 - Clarification of school policies and procedures: Students with questions or concerns about school policies and procedures should see a counselor for clarification.